plone/training/theming/theme-package-7.rst

 This can make sense if we only want to load that bundle under certain conditions, like only in a specific context.
 This could lead to a smaller size of loaded static resources, when they are not all needed.

 After making changes to the registry, like adding resources to a bundle, you have to reload the registry configuration via an upgrade step, or via a uninstall/install of the package.

 If you change a bundle, it has to be built or rebuilt.
 You can do this in the ``@@resourceregistry-controlpanel`` by clicking on *Build* for the bundle involved.

 .. note::

-   Before you can compile the bundles TTW you have to adjust the ``@barceloneta_path`` and ``@bootstrap_path`` variables in the file :file:`theme.less`.
+   Before you can compile the bundles TTW (Through-The-Web) you have to adjust the ``@barceloneta_path`` and ``@bootstrap_path``
+    variables in the file :file:`theme.less`.

    Otherwise Plone can't find the resources and will give you an error during compilation.

    .. code-block:: less